Indigenous Army

-The Indigenous Army (Armée Indigène; Lame Endijèn), also known as the Army of Saint-Domingue (Armée de Saint-Domingue) was the name bestowed to the coalition of anti-slavery men and women who fought in the Haitian Revolution in Saint-Domingue (now Haiti).
+The Indigenous Army (Armée Indigène; Lame Endijèn), also known as the Army of Saint-Domingue (Armée de Saint-Domingue) was the name bestowed to the coalition armies of anti-slavery men and women who fought in the Haitian Revolution in Saint-Domingue (now Haiti).
 Encompassing both black slaves, and affranchis (black and mulatto freedmen alike), the rebels were not officially titled the Armée indigène until January 1803, under the leadership of then-general Jean-Jacques Dessalines.
 Predated by insurrectionists such as François Mackandal, Vincent Ogé and Dutty Boukman, Toussaint Louverture, succeeded by Dessalines, led, organized, and consolidated the rebellion.
 The now full-fledged fighting force utilized its manpower advantage and strategic capacity to overwhelm French troops, ensuring the Haitian Revolution was the most successful of its kind.

 Etymology

 Dessalines utilized that term to separate themselves from the French philosophy and slave-based economy and to galvanize the affranchi, bossale, and creoles around one common goal, the independence of Hayti.
 A precedent to the term indigène was Dessalines' first army known as Armée des Incas referring to the Inca Empire in South America.
 The finality of the term happened on January 1, 1804, when Dessalines restore the native name of the Island from St-Domingue to Hayti and later on in the speech he declared by chasing out the French troops he then avenges the Americas.